davidrhoden/davidrhoden-basic-netlify/timeline/ernie-k-doe-at-wedding.md

 ---
-title: Ernie K-Doe at a wedding
+title: Ernie K-Doe sang at my wedding.
 date: 2000-04-22T18:00:00.000Z
 summary: He did a couple of numbers with the band.
 excerpt: He did a couple of numbers with the band.